 Citalopram can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Celexa is available in tablet and liquid form.
 The Celexa dosage your healthcare provider prescribes will vary, depending on a number of factors, including:

 -Other medical conditions you may have

 Celexa should be taken exactly as prescribed by your healthcare provider.
 Your Celexa dosage will usually be increased gradually until it reaches the amount that’s right for you.
 Celexa may be taken with or without food.

-What should I do if I miss a dose of Celexa?Take it as soon as you remember.
-If it is almost time for your next dose, skip the dose you missed and go back to your regular schedule.
-Do not take two doses at once.
+If you miss a dose of Celexa, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+Do not take 2 doses at once.